Best fitness trackers in 2025 including Fitbit, Garmin, Whoop and more

 Compatibility | Android, iOS |

-We think the Fitbit Charge 6 is comfortably one of the best fitness trackers, combining a sleek and stylish design, with a host of advanced health-tracking capabilities.
-The latter include stress management, sleep tracking, and heart rate monitoring, which we find incredibly useful.
+We think the Fitbit Charge 6 is easily one of the best fitness trackers available, blending a sleek, stylish design with advanced health-tracking features.
+It offers stress management, sleep tracking, and continuous heart rate monitoring – essential tools for anyone looking to take their fitness and well-being seriously.

 - Read more: Fitbit Charge 6